 Forming networks, partnerships and friendships that facilitate inclusion and a sense of belonging has a flow-on effect that builds the capacity of a community to live harmoniously and provides opportunities for all.

-To let the City know about any access or inclusion barriers please contact the Disability Services Coordinator on 9391 6040 or email@example.com.
+To let the City know about any access or inclusion barriers please contact the Coordinator Seniors and Disability Services on 9391 6040 or email@example.com.